syncfusion-content/wpf-docs/wpf/PropertyGrid/Sorting.md

 ## Show or Hide the Sort Button

-The User can change the states of the properties from grouping state to sort state by the `SortButton`.
-You can show or hide the sort button by using the [ButtonPanelVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~ButtonPanelVisibility.html) property.
-If you want to hide the `SortButton`, set the `ButtonPanelVisibility` property as `Collapsed`.
+We can change the view of the properties from grouped view to sort view by the `SortButton`.
+We can show or hide the sort button by using the [ButtonPanelVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~ButtonPanelVisibility.html) property.
+If we want to hide the `SortButton`, set the `ButtonPanelVisibility` property as `Collapsed`.
 The Default value of the `ButtonPanelVisibility` property is `Visible`.

 {% tabs %}
 {% highlight xaml %}